 My Next Project

 Is it just a coincidence that I was just thinking, oh I really want to take up cross-stitch, but need a really great project, and then suddenly THIS comes to my attention?
 Just in time for New Moon, a Robert Pattinson cross-stitch pattern.
 Amazing.
 I must buy embroidery floss RIGHT THIS MINUTE.
+Check out the article to download your own pattern, and for some other thoroughly insane Twilight crafts.
+Some to rival this one.

 Food Tour Extravaganza!